 So if you’re not familiar with what this recipe is about, let me tell you.
 It’s brining sliced jalapenos in liquid that’s sweet and tangy.
-So after it sits for a bit of time, the flavor of the jalapenos, the sweetness, and tanginess from the brine all combine into a really yummy condiment!!
+So after it sits for a bit of time, the flavor of the jalapenos, the sweetness, and the tanginess from the brine all combine into a really yummy condiment!!

 Why Is It Candied Jalapenos Though?

 How Do You Serve Them?

 Well, I use it as a condiment.
 Serve it on a cracker lined with cream cheese and it’s fantastic!
-The creaminess from the cheese helps cool down the spiciness from the cowboy candy, and the cracker helps add a bit of the crunch as well!
+The creaminess from the cheese helps cool down the spiciness from the sweet jalapenos, and the cracker helps add a bit of crunch as well!